weakish/weakish.github.com/dive-into/eslint.md

 # An Optioned Guide to ESLint

-[eslint] is a powerful and versatile tool.
+[ESLint] is a powerful and versatile tool.
 I myself only use eslint for problems coming from JavaScript design.
-Thus I can have a short rule list:
+Thus, I can have a short rule list.

 [eslint]: https://eslint.org/